renz45/SpiralNote-server/README.md

-# Full Stack Class
+# Spiral Note Server

-Experiment in editing files from the client
+Server used with the SpiralNote code editor to edit remote files

 # Notes
 To debug this you can install node-inspector with: `npm install -g node-inspector`